Built for STR hosts pursuing the §469 exception — not general bookkeeping

 Pricing

 Pricing scales by property count and team size.
 Every plan starts with a 7-day free trial — full access, no credit card required to start.
-Renews at the listed price each billing period (monthly or annually, as selected) until canceled.
+Renews at the listed monthly or annual price you select until canceled.
 Cancel anytime in Manage Billing.
+Plus applicable US sales tax.
+Available to US residents only.

 Owner